Minor Programs

 What is a minor?

 A minor is a specific, secondary area of study that a student may decide to pursue in addition to their major.
 Minor Programs are designed to provide knowledge and information in areas other than those of the student's registered diploma program.
-Therefore, minors compliment the majors, providing the students with other areas of expertise.
+Therefore, minors complement the majors, providing the students with other areas of expertise.
 Minors are listed in the degree diploma.

 What kind of minors are there?